ranms25/calculator-class-program/README.md

 >![preview](images/preview.png)

 #  NEW FEATURE!!!
-1. Exponentiation is our latest
+1. Exponentiation is our latest feature.
+First number serves as the base while the Second number serves as the exponent!

 >![exponent](images/exponent.png)

 # Found a bug?